Health-RI/SeMPyRO/README.md

 ### Health-RI core data model

+Health-RI is the the organization in the Netherlands dedicated to improving the reuse of health data for policy, research, and innovation to achieve a learning healthcare system.
-Health-RI has published a [Core Metadata Model](https://health-ri.atlassian.net/l/cp/udWLxwpu) based on DCAT-AP specification.
-Current package includes Pydatic classes for **Health-RI Core model**.
+We have published a [Core Metadata Model](https://health-ri.atlassian.net/l/cp/udWLxwpu) based on DCAT-AP specification for the sharing of Dutch healthcare-related datasets.
+Current package includes Pydantic classes for the **Health-RI Core model**.

 ## Installation

+TODO

 ## Licence